rslnd/rosalind/Readme.md

 Build the native applications with `npm client:build`

+The `master` branch gets deployed to production automatically when all tests pass.
+Be careful when merging pull requests.

 Deploy to staging: TODO

-Deploy to production: TODO